We are excited to offer Regenerative Medicine

 Blood is drawn from the patient’s arm and then refined to create a high concentration of growth factors, platelets and other healing ingredients.
 These concentrated, naturally produced ingredients are then injected into problem areas to treat: hip and joint pain, knee, foot and ankle pain, tennis elbow, shoulder injuries and arthritis.

-PRP perfectly fits the Team Health Care philosophy of offering natural treatments for sustained wellness!
+PRP injections in Champlin perfectly fit the Team Health Care philosophy of offering natural treatments for sustained wellness!

-CLICK HERE to go to our Regenerative Medicine website.
+CLICK HERE to go to our Champlin Regenerative Medicine website.

-One of our patients: who was suffering from arthritis came in to have one of his knees treated with PRP.
+One of our patients: who was suffering from arthritis came in to have one of his knees with joint pain treated with PRP injections in Champlin.
 He was so delighted with the result that he not only came back to have the second knee treated, he had two toes injected with PRP as well.